 The warning signs

-Once someone who could fix anything, he now struggled with the most mundane tasks until came the realization that something was going terribly wrong with his once sharp, analytical mind.
+Once someone who could fix anything, he now struggled with the most mundane tasks until came the realization that something was terribly wrong with his once sharp, analytical mind.
 He lost interest in most things: socializing with friends and family, attending entertaining venues, yard maintenance, personal hygiene, maintaining his health and taking his medications.
 His business suffered along with his ability to earn and ultimately his marriage became a casualty, all of which led to depression, more apathy and alcohol abuse.
 Such was the track of someone diagnosed with early Dementia.

 What defines mild memory loss vs Dementia?

 The occasional loss of one’s keys is not necessarily a sign of Alzheimers or serious cognitive decline, Dementia being a slow loss of memory, thinking and reasoning skills and ultimately a loss of brain cells and function.
 Scientists and the medical profession claim that Dementia once diagnosed cannot be reversed, unlike mild memory loss experienced by half the population over the age of 50.
 Certain medications can help provide some quality of life but sadly there is no cure.

 What can Seniors do to safeguard cognitive function?

 Experts will stress the importance of healthy lifestyle: regular exercise, fresh air, nutritious food, weight maintenance, being social and avoiding depression.
 Exercising one’s brain is as necessary as exercising one’s body so reading is preferable to a steady diet of television; learning a new language or taking up a musical instrument are constructive and protective in that you challenge yourself and shake up your own expectations.